 “We are excited about the learning and discovery our visitors will make as they explore each object in the exhibition; obviously a key part of this journey will be the music content itself,” Laffan said.
 “We’re delighted to have an expert partner in Nightlife to ensure the musical content experience in the exhibition is produced to the highest standards and correctly licensed for use.”

-Australian Music Vault is free and open daily, and will run alongside a calendar of live performances, education programs and public events.
+Australian Music Vault is free and open daily, and will run alongside a calendar of live performances, education programs, as well as public events.
 There have already been 50,000 people through the doors; when will you add yourself to the visitor tally?